arangodb/docs/3.10/aql/graphs-all-shortest-paths.md

 Suppose you want to query a route from **Carlisle** to **London**, and compare the outputs of `SHORTEST_PATH`, `K_SHORTEST_PATHS` and `ALL_SHORTEST_PATHS`.
-Note that `SHORTEST_PATH` returns any of the shortest paths whereas `ALL_SHORTEST_PATHS` returns all of them. `K_SHORTEST_PATHS` returns the shortest paths first but continues with longer paths, until it found all routes or reaches the defined limit (the number of paths).
+Note that `SHORTEST_PATH` returns any of the shortest paths, whereas `ALL_SHORTEST_PATHS` returns all of them. `K_SHORTEST_PATHS` returns the shortest paths first but continues with longer paths, until it found all routes or reaches the defined limit (the number of paths).